DharshiniJeyachandran/Playwright-practice/README.md

 This repository contains end-to-end automation tests built with Playwright and TypeScript.
 The tests cover different web UI functionalities such as form inputs, checkboxes, dropdowns, frames, mouse/keyboard actions, assertions, and more.
-The project is designed for learning and practicing Playwright automation.

 🎭 **Prerequisites**